List open files.

 Lsof's language locale support for a dialect also covers wide characters - e.g., UTF-8 - when HASSETLOCALE and HASWIDECHAR are defined in the dialect's machine.h header file, and when a suitable language locale has been defined in the appropriate environment variable for the lsof process.
 Wide characters are printable under those conditions if iswprint(3) reports them to be.
 If HASSETLOCALE, HASWIDECHAR and a suitable language locale aren't defined, or if iswprint(3) reports wide characters that aren't printable, lsof considers the wide characters non-printable and prints each of their 8 bits according to its rules for non-printable characters, stated above.

-Consult the answers to the "Language locale support" questions in the lsof FAQ (The FAQ section gives its location.) for more information.
+Consult the answers to the "Language locale support" questions in the lsof FAQ for more information.

 Lsof dynamically sizes the output columns each time it runs, guaranteeing that each column is a minimum size.
 It also guarantees that each column is separated from its predecessor by at least one space.

 contains the first nine characters of the name of the UNIX command associated with the process.
 If a non-zero w value is specified to the +cw option, the column contains the first w characters of the name of the UNIX command associated with the process up to the limit of characters supplied to lsof by the UNIX dialect.
-(See the description of the +c w command or the lsof FAQ for more information.
-The FAQ section gives its location.)
+(See the description of the +c w command or the lsof FAQ)

 w is less than the length of the column title, ''COMMAND'', it will be raised to that length.